nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Pros:

-* simple ui design, easy to learn to use
+* Simple UI design, easy to learn to use
-* can set due dates for alert
+* Can set due dates for alert
-* well integrated with notification center on the iPhone (can see tasks and check off for the day)
+* Well integrated with notification center on the iPhone (can see tasks and check off for the day)
-* can sync with other apple products
+* Can sync with other apple products
-* has a search filter
+* Has a search filter
-* data can be backed up on [iCloud](https://support.apple.com/kb/ph2608?locale=en_US)
+* Data can be backed up on [iCloud](https://support.apple.com/kb/ph2608?locale=en_US)

 Cons:

 * Only 1 dimension of lists (cannot create lists within lists)
-* can only filter by dates (cannot filter by categories, due dates, etc)
+* Can only filter by dates (cannot filter by categories, due dates, etc)
 * Very limited application, low customizability
 * Cannot integrate with other technologies
 * Only available for iPhone users